Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-customer-portal.md

   * **Section Title (When not logged in)**: Set to 0 (zero) if you do not wish to include this title.
   * **Section Text**: Set to 0 (zero) if you do not wish to include this title.

 * **Social information**: This section lets you include links to your company's social media sites.
-Each included entry will be represented on the portal by is associated logo.
+Each included entry will be represented on the portal by its associated logo.
   * **Twitter ID**: Add your company's Twitter ID.
 Enter 0 (zero) to hide.
   * **Linkedin ID**: Add your company's LinkedIn ID.
 Enter 0 (zero) to hide
   * **YouTube ID**: Add your company's YouTube Channel link.
 Enter 0 (zero) to hide